Witiko/jBus/docs/api.md

 ### Attribute `scope` ###

 The `scope` attribute may contain a reference to either a scope or an array of scopes.
 If the `scope` attribute is undefined, the `window.document` object will be used as the node's default scope.

+### Attribute `group` ###

+The `group` attribute may contain a reference to either a string or to an array of strings representing the name(s) of the group(s), on whose multicast address(es) the node is going to be listening.
+Each name should be a fully qualified domain name to prevent collisions.
+This rule can be relaxed for nodes, which only operate in anonymous private scopes.

 ### Attribute `requires` ###